Kovelja009/algo_problems/README.md

 ---
 ### [1453.
 Maximum Number of Darts Inside of a Circular Dartboard](https://leetcode.com/problems/maximum-number-of-darts-inside-of-a-circular-dartboard/)
+`geometry` `math`

 Notes:
-- thanks to [lichuan199010](https://leetcode.com/problems/maximum-number-of-darts-inside-of-a-circular-dartboard/solutions/636345/python-o-n3-and-o-n2logn-solution-explained-in-detail-with-pictures/) for explanation
+- thanks to lichuan199010 for [explanation](https://leetcode.com/problems/maximum-number-of-darts-inside-of-a-circular-dartboard/solutions/636345/python-o-n3-and-o-n2logn-solution-explained-in-detail-with-pictures/)

 - Basically:
   - for each pair of points we calculate the center of the circle and (we can have 0 centers `if dist(p1, p2) > 2*r`), one center `if dist(p1, p2) == 2*r` and two centers `if dist(p1, p2) < 2*r`